-Underfloor heating is an understated and increasingly cost effective way of adding a little luxury to your new bathroom.
-There are two types of underfloor heating: electric based and water based.
-This handy guide is designed to help you pick the right one for you.
+Underfloor heating is an understated and increasingly cost-effective way of adding a touch of luxury to your new bathroom.
+There are two types of underfloor heating including electric and water-based.

 Electric underfloor heating comprises a 2mm heated cable that radiates heat into the floor covering (i.e tiles), which heat the room.

 Water underfloor heating systems, on the other hand, pump warm water from the primary heating system (ie. the boiler) under the floor covering which radiates heat into the room.

 What Type of Underfloor Heating System Is Best for My Bathroom?